Squirm: Production

-Squirm was written by Jeff Lieberman, who at the time was working for Janus Films on a series called The Art of Film; he developed Squirm after his work shifts ended to deal with his "frustrations over having to put on a tie".
+Squirm was written by Jeff Lieberman, who at the time was working for Janus Films on a series called The Art of Film; he developed Squirm as an after-work project to help deal with his "frustrations over having to put on a tie".
 The script was based on a childhood incident in which Lieberman's brother connected a transformer to the ground to force worms to emerge so he could use them for a fishing trip, which "scared the shit out of" Lieberman.
-He was also inspired by a news story from Floyds Knobs, Indiana about migrating millipedes invading homes and by the 1963 film The Birds.
+He was also inspired by a news story from Floyds Knobs, Indiana, about migrating millipedes invading homes and by the 1963 film The Birds.

 Lieberman completed a rough draft in six weeks and gave it to producer George Manasse, who saw potential in it.
 Manasse showed Lieberman's script to then-independent Broadway producers Edgar Lansbury and Joseph Beruh.
 They read the script during the warm U.S. summer months of 1975, after which the project moved swiftly, with the producers buying Squirm and investing $470,000 of their own money into the project.
 Squirm was the only film produced by The Squirm Company.
-The original setting and filming location was planned to be New England but the filming was changed to Port Wentworth, Georgia, due to unsuitable fall weather conditions in the northeastern U.S. Production began in the warmer climate of Georgia in the late fall of November 1975.
+The original setting and filming location was planned to be New England but the filming was changed to Port Wentworth, Georgia, due to unsuitable autumn weather conditions in the northeastern U.S. Production began in the warmer climate of Georgia in the late autumn of November 1975.

 Kim Basinger auditioned for the role of Geri, but Lieberman passed on her, believing that the audience would not believe that she would live in a "hick town".
 Lieberman later regretted the decision, calling himself an idiot.
 Martin Sheen was originally cast to play the role of Mick, but was replaced with Don Scardino.
-Sheen had suggested that Mick should be an actor and had wanted him to recite the Yorick scene from Hamlet when he discovers Aaron Beardsley's skull.
+Sheen suggested that the character of Mick should be an actor and had wanted him to recite the Yorick scene from Hamlet when he discovers Aaron Beardsley's skull in the film.
 Jean Sullivan, who played Geri's mother Naomi, based her Southern accent on Tennessee Williams.
-To prepare for his part as Roger, R. A. Dow spent weeks in Port Wentworth to do method acting training.
+To prepare for his part as Roger, R. A. Dow spent weeks rehearsing in Port Wentworth using the method acting technique.